Khwab-kalra/MLops/MLOps.md

 # MLOps Documentation
 ## 1. Introduction

 Machine Learning Operations, or MLOps, is a set of practices and tools that combine machine learning (ML) system development and operations to enhance collaboration and communication between data science and operations teams.
-MLOps aims to automate and streamline the end-to-end ML lifecycle, from data preparation and model development to deployment and monitoring.
+The goal of MLOps is to fully automate and streamline the ML lifecycle, from model building and data preparation to deployment and monitoring.

 ## 2. What is MLOps?